Last updated 19 February 2021

-Manuals are available (in pdf format) for the following three specific cameras.
-However, Lumix G cameras are very similar in operation and you can, for example, use the G7 manual as a good starting point for the G80/85.
+Lumix G cameras are very similar in operation and you can use the following manuals as a good starting point for other models.

 I’ve used micro four thirds cameras for many years, starting with the Lumix G3.
 I’ve continually developed manuals for the cameras I’ve owned, mainly for friends to use.
 I’ve not moved on since buying a G80, finding that it has met all my needs, so I’m afraid there are no manuals for the G90 or G9.

 The manuals cover shooting stills photographs in RAW format, to get the highest quality.
 I do this and then post-process using Lightroom and Photoshop.